shom-fr/shoot/README.rst

 Sources
 -------

-Sources are available on the xoa github page: https://gitlab.com/GitShom/STM/shoot
+Sources are available on the shoot github page: https://gitlab.com/GitShom/STM/shoot

 License
 -------

-xoa is a property of `Shom <https://www.shom.fr>`_ and is published under the
+shoot is a property of `Shom <https://www.shom.fr>`_ and is published under the
 `Apache 2.0 license <https://www.apache.org/licenses/LICENSE-2.0>`_.